kyma-incubator/github-slack-connectors/README.md

 You can install the Connectors and start using them in just a few steps.
 Follow the instructions to install the Connectors and run the described scenario.

-1. Add addons configuration to Kyma.
+1. Add Add-Ons configuration to Kyma.
 Run:

     ``` shell
     cat <<EOF | kubectl apply -f -